2020 Stanford Baseball All-Star Camps (HS Aged Players)

 This camp is much more than a showcase or identification camp.
 We describe it as a 3-day “BASEBALL EXPERIENCE”.
 You will live 3 days of baseball.
 You will receive college instruction, play games and experience campus life at Stanford University.

-The Stanford Baseball Camps are the best way to be seen and evaluated from our coaching staff.
-On our current roster and with our 2019 recruiting class over 80% of those players have attended Stanford Baseball Camps.
-That roster won the 2018 Pac-12 Championship and produced two first round draft picks along with a 4th round draft pick.
+The Stanford Baseball Camps are the best way to be seen and evaluated by our coaching staff.
+On our current roster and with our 2020 recruiting class over 75% of those players have attended Stanford Baseball Camps.
+That roster won the 2018 Pac-12 Championship, advanced to last year's Super Regional, produced two first round draft picks and had 9 players drafted from last year's team alone.

 This four day/three-night camp will have first class instructors from over 40 UNIVERSITIES.
 The colleges represented on staff vary with every session.
 This type of setup allows for exposure to many other schools besides Stanford University.